yorkmuseumstrust/digital/docs/support/README.md

 - Razorblue provide IT support 24 hours a day.
 - You can contact Razorblue directly.
 - Razorblue will respond to all support requests in order of urgency.
+- You will be asked for a password, if you request support via Supportal.

 > If you are unable to work because of an IT failure, contact Razorblue.